Boiler vs Furnace

 Your home includes a number of systems that make life more comfortable.
 There’s air conditioning for cool air and humidity control in the summer months.
 There’s a water heater so you can enjoy a hot shower or bath.
 And when it comes to heating your home, you might rely on a furnace, boiler, heat pump, or geothermal system.
 Looking more specifically at boilers and furnaces, many people use these words interchangeably.
-While it’s true they both heat your home, it's important to know that they are quite different in how they do it.
+While it’s true they both provide heated air for your home, it's important to know that they are quite different in how they do it.
 For more detailed information about Carrier furnaces and boilers, visit our residential products website.
 Or, read on for a boiler vs furnace comparison.

 In the most basic terms, a furnace heats air, which is then distributed to your living areas through a series of ductwork and vents.
-A water or steam boiler pipes hot water or steam to radiator units in your living areas to heat your home.
+A water or steam boiler systems pipes hot water or steam to radiator units in your living areas to heat your home.
 Understanding the furnace vs boiler difference can help you make the best decision for heating your home.

 Most modern boilers use either natural gas or oil as a fuel source.
 A boiler heats water to create steam or hot water.
 That steam or hot water travels through pipes into radiators throughout the home, such as radiant flooring systems or baseboard radiators.
 Rooms in your home are radiantly heated without using fans or ductwork.

 Natural gas, propane, oil and electric furnaces heat the air in your home using combustion or electricity to warm up a heat exchanger or heating element.
-A strong fan pulls air into the furnace, across the heat exchanger or heating element, and then distributes the warmed air into your living areas through the home’s duct system and vents or registers.
+A strong fan pulls air into the furnace, across the heat exchanger or heating element, and then distributes the warm air into your living areas through the home’s duct system and vents or registers.

 For prolonged life expectancy and maximum efficiency, all heating systems should be maintained annually.
 A professional maintenance visit from your local HVAC dealer might include inspecting vent systems, fuel lines, and heat exchangers for signs of leakage or material degradation in addition to cleaning and lubricating critical components.
 Find a Carrier dealer to set up a maintenance schedule appropriate for your system.